ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Vorbis

 Initialization: The `Private Data` contains the first three Vorbis packet in order.
 The lengths of the packets precedes them.
 The actual layout is:
-- Byte 1: number of distinct packets '`#p`' minus one inside the CodecPrivate block.
+- Byte 1: number of distinct packets `#p` minus one inside the CodecPrivate block.
   This **MUST** be "2" for current (as of 2016-07-08) Vorbis headers.
-- Bytes 2..n: lengths of the first '`#p`' packets, coded in Xiph-style lacing.
+- Bytes 2..n: lengths of the first `#p` packets, coded in Xiph-style lacing.
   The length of the last packet is the length of the CodecPrivate block minus the lengths coded in these bytes minus one.
 - Bytes n+1..: The [Vorbis identification header](https://xiph.org/vorbis/doc/Vorbis_I_spec.html),
   followed by the [Vorbis comment header](https://xiph.org/vorbis/doc/v-comment.html)